sapcc/ntp_exporter/README.md

 # ntp\_exporter

-This is a Prometheus exporter that, when running on a node, checks the drift of that node's clock against a given NTP server.
+This is a Prometheus exporter that, when running on a node, checks the drift of that node's clock against a given NTP server or servers.

+As an alternative to [the node-exporter's `time` module](https://github.com/prometheus/node_exporter/blob/master/docs/TIME.md), this exporter does not require an NTP component on localhost that it can talk to.
+We only look at the system clock and talk to the configured NTP server(s).

 ## Installation